+Dmitry Polyakov:

-Dmitry Polyakov: The last question was more on any trends in your deposit base over the fourth quarter and the beginning of this year?
+The last question was more on any trends in your deposit base over the fourth quarter and the beginning of this year?

-Vladimir Chubar: The last quarter was very good in this way, I mean, in the fourth quarter we increased the volume of the corporate deposits, and actually this is like a historical fact that now, by the year end, corporate deposits were higher than retail deposits.
-So in terms of the number of customers on the retail side, we saw in the last quarter very huge increase of number of customers on the deposit side.
-Actually the tendency we also saw was that the amount started to be lower than it was before due to some kind of consolidation of the system and some measures made by CBR.
+The last quarter was very good and display, I mean, in the fourth quarter we increased the volume of the corporate deposit, and actually this is like a historical fact that now, by the year end, corporate deposits were higher than retail deposits.
+So in terms of the number of customers on the retail side, we saw another very huge increase of number of customers on the deposit side.
+Actually the tendency we also saw that the amount started to be lower than it was before due to some kind of consolidation of the system and some measures made by CBR.

-In the beginning of this year we don't see significant changes in terms of the FX structure of the deposit book on the retail side, so just a small part of our customers decided to take the deposit in rubles and convert them into some other currencies.
+In the beginning of this year we don't see significant changes in terms of the fixed structure of the deposit book on the retail side, so just a small part of our customers decided to take the deposit in rubles and convert them into some other currencies.

-On the corporate side, there is zero conversion, so the clients still place in a deposit in Russian rubles, and maybe the reason is that we have quite a low rate for the corporate customers for deposits, but the tendency is like this, so we don't see any significant changes.
+On the corporate side, there is zero conversion, so the clients still place in a deposit in Russian rubles, and maybe the reason is that we have quite a low rate for the corporate customers, for deposits, but the tendency is like this, so we don't see any significant changes.

-Dmitry Polyakov: Thank you very much.
+Thank you very much.
+Dmitry Polyakov: